 1. Select Level: State, County, District, School, SELPA, or Other

-2. Select Subject: Student Demographics > English Learners
+2. Select Subject: Enrollment Data > English Learner Data

 3. On the next screen, select the year and provide other info as requested

-4. On the next screen, select the report desired, for example:
+4. On the next screen, select the report desired (see example below)

 ELLs are generally called English-as-a-Second Language (ESL) learners in adult schools, community colleges, and higher education.
 ESL learners are a large, diverse and growing population coming from a wide range of linguistic, ethnic and cultural backgrounds.
 They vary tremendously depending on the community being served, and in response to economic and political stressors.
 They come to our institutions with greatly varying language backgrounds, needs and goals.
 For all of the aforementioned reasons, ESL learners are difficult to describe statewide.

 English-as-a-Second Language learners are:

 - Refugees escaping political, religious, ethnic or cultural persecution;

 - Recent immigrants seeking economic and educational opportunities;